brwilkinson/MulitTierArmV3/MultiTierARMv3/ReadMe-DeploymentFeatures.md

 	They also create secrets and upload them to KeyVault

-		Optionally you can access the KeyVault at deploytime using the Parameter dialog to manage and use secrets via KeyVault
+		Optionally you can access the KeyVault at deploymenttime using the Parameter dialog

 		* Note you do have to at least Create the KeyVault in the same region that you are deploying into.